 You’ve probably heard the phrase “accountability partner”.
-Often times people have a gym pal or three to help cheer them on and keep them honest in achieving weight loss goals, a study partner that’ll help them stay focused for the big exam coming up or a partner to help them kick a bad habit.
+Often times people have a gym pal or three to help cheer them on and keep them honest in achieving weight loss goals.
+A study partner that’ll help them stay focused for the next big exam.
+A partner to help them kick a bad habit.

-An accountability work partner follows the same principles in forming a mutually beneficial relationship in order to push one another towards your goals.
-An accountability work partner can come in the form of a one on one relationship or in the form of a tribe of partners all pushing toward uplifting one another.
+An accountability work partner follows the same principles in forming a mutually beneficial relationship to push one another towards your goals.
+An accountability work partner can come in the form of a one on one relationship or a tribe of partners uplifting one another.

 According to Inc. Magazine, accountability work partnerships are one of the most popular goal-setting strategies.
 Knowing that you will check in with someone who is emotionally and energetically invested in your success keeps you on track, even when things get hard.

-Whether working with one person or a tribe, the first step is to set goals, write them down, make them clear and measureable.
+Whether working with one person or a tribe, the first step is to set goals, write them down, make them clear and measurable.
 The next step is to share your goals with your partner(s) and verbally walk through your plan of action and a completion timeline.
-The partner(s) responsibility will be to then check in at a n the success of completing established goals.
+The partner(s) responsibility will be to then check in at an agreed upon timeframe regarding the success of completing established goals.